Franchises That Cost Less Than $100,000: Let’s Get Started

 -

-There’s no single “best” franchise—it depends on your goals, budget, and industry preference.
-However, popular choices under $100K include Cruise Planners (travel), Jazzercise (fitness), Jan-Pro (cleaning), and Dream Vacations (home-based travel).
+There isn’t one “best” franchise; it all depends on your goals, budget, and what industry you want to work in.
+Some popular choices that cost less than $100,000 are Cruise Planners (travel), Jazzercise (fitness), Jan-Pro (cleaning), and Dream Vacations (home-based travel).

 -

-2. Can I get financing for a franchise under $100K?
+Can I get a loan for a franchise that costs less than $100,000?

 -